 “A remedy for masturbation which is almost always successful in small boys is circumcision.
 The operation should be performed by a surgeon without administering an anesthetic, as the brief pain attending the operation will have a salutary effect upon the mind, especially if it be connected with the idea of punishment.”

-What's most startling about her tower of lies is not that she wrote it, the total lack of a single citation and the blatantly false pronouncement tell us what we need to know about Barbara Kay.
-The most surprising thing is that my country's national newspaper published this item of fantasy justifying the continued mutilation of infant boys.
+What's most startling about her tower of horseshit is not that she wrote it, rather that my country's national newspaper published this item of fantasy justifying the continued mutilation of infant boys.

 http://www.cirp.org/library/complications/williams-kapila/ https://www.cpsbc.ca/files/u6/Circumcision-Infant-Male.pdf http://www.huffingtonpost.com/ali-a-rizvi/male-circumcision-and-the_b_249728.html http://www.circumstitions.com/HIV.html#contrary http://www.doctorsopposingcircumcision.org/info/HIVStatement.html http://www.cdc.gov/condomeffectiveness/latex.htm http://www.who.int/inf-new/aids2.htm http://www.unaids.org/en/Resources/PressCentre/Featurestories/2009/March/20090319preventionposition/ http://www.circumstitions.com/STDs.html http://www.ncbi.nlm.nih.gov/pubmed/11405332 http://emedicine.medscape.com/article/969643-overview http://www.circumstitions.com/Utis.html#cause http://www.circumstitions.com/Utis.html#israel http://www.cirp.org/library/disease/UTI/ http://www.cirp.org/library/complications/ http://www.cirp.org/pages/whycirc.html